makyo/seasons.ally.id/content/autumn.md

 [^26]: Even if that something is time.

 [^27]: Were you buried, Dwale?
 I realize that I don't actually know.
 When Idun passed on news of your passing, she also asked what observances should be made for a Muslim who has passed.
-I know that expressing one's wishes for when one dies are not always something does with one's partner --- hell, I don't know that any of my partners and I have talked about it, though it *is* in my will --- but it does make me wonder: were those customs upheld?[^27-1] I realized, also, that I don't know how much of your identity was known by your family.
+I know that expressing one's wishes for when one dies is not always something does with one's partner --- hell, I don't know that any of my partners and I have talked about it, though it *is* in my will --- but it does make me wonder: were those customs upheld?[^27-1] I realized, also, that I don't know how much of your identity was known by your family.
 I have to interpret your life only to the extent that I can interpret your poetry: I haven't the ear, I have only the words, and you are not around to ask.

 [^27-1]: Every time I take the long way home from the store because traffic sucks or highway 2 is too much, I think about stopping by the mosque that I pass and asking about this.
 It's always also couched in that selfish desire to also ask after a framework for dealing with grief.